hhk02/FirefoxDeveloperEdition-AppImage/README.md

-# Firefox Developèr Edition with AppImage
+# Firefox Developer Edition with AppImage
 a AppImage of Firefox Developer Edition

 ## How to use